-EU regulators have proposed to require pharmacists to signal exports of coronavirus vaccines, a move that could halt Pfizer and BioNTech vaccine deliveries.
+EU regulators have proposed to require drug manufacturers to signal exports of vaccines against the coronavirus, a move that could halt deliveries of the vaccine made by Pfizer and BioNTech.

 Photographer: Nathan Laine / Bloomberg